 Wall mounting will obviously further enhance the picture frame appearance, and the Sky Glass TV actually has an integrated mounting solution that holds the TV almost flush to the wall.
 Those placing the TV on furniture will appreciate the low-profile pedestal stand, with its relatively compact footprint.
 It's only a shame that the hidden 'neck' of the stand doesn't allow for the set to swivel, which is what the design suggests.

 The chassis is constructed using anodised aluminium and is available in five different colours – white, black, green, blue or pink.
 The woven acoustic mesh that covers the speakers beneath the screen can be colour matched to the metal frame or can be bought in a contrasting colour.
-Patterns featuring all sorts of vibrant colours will also be made available at a later date.
+Patterns featuring all sorts of vibrant colours are also available, although curiously they cannot be purchased through Sky and instead must be ordered via Amazon.

 The panel of the Sky Glass TV is supplied by TPV, one of the world's largest panel makers.
 It combines the quantum dot technology made famous by Samsung's QLED TVs with a direct LED backlight.
 Perhaps unsurprisingly, Sky won't be drawn on specifics such as the number of dimming zones Sky Glass has, or its peak brightness figures.